Michael Jackson Seen Buying Jewelry For James Safechuck In 1989 Video Footage

 Newly resurfaced video footage of Michael Jackson from 1989 is raising some eyebrows among fans.

-According to TMZ, the footage comes from a surveillance video from a Zales jewelry store in Simi Valley, and shows Michael Jackson wearing an odd disguise while shopping with a young boy, who turns out to be James Safechuck, one of the men accusing the King of Pop of sexual abuse in Leaving Neverland.
+According to TMZ, the footage comes from a surveillance video from a Zales jewelry store in Simi Valley and shows Michael Jackson wearing an odd disguise while shopping with a young boy, who turns out to be James Safechuck, one of the men accusing the King of Pop of sexual abuse in Leaving Neverland.

 In the video, MJ is seen sporting a fake mustache, fake teeth, a wig, and a hat as he shops with Safechuck.
-Security for the store though that the man looked suspicious and stopped him, believing that he may be trying to rob the store.
+Security for the store thought that the man looked suspicious and stopped him, believing that he may be trying to rob the store.

 At the time, many media outlets covered the story because it featured Jackson being stopped as a potential thief.
 However, when the film was re-examined, it seems that Michael was shopping for jewelry with James, who claimed during the Leaving Neverland documentary that the singer would often gift him jewelry as a reward for sexual favors.